-Kristi Hedges: I mean we also know people at work who are too authentic and it's a little bit distracting to the environment.
-So there's the sweet spot of authenticity that we try to find and that's why I talk about keeping it real.
-It's about just being more of ourselves rather than less as leaders but doing it in a strategic way.
-There is a reason.
-There is a purpose that we're doing it.
+Lori: So I want to shift to the second dimension which is be personal, closely related to the notion of authentic leadership.
+How is authenticity, or as what you call it in the book, "keeping it real," essential to being personal and inspirational?
+Kristi: Well I look at authenticity as the gateway to trust.
+And there is a lot of conversation out there about authenticity in the leadership realm, and we struggle with it because we're trained to not be 100 percent authentic as leaders.
+And there's a part of that that's correct, right?
+We also know people at work who are too authentic, and it's a little bit distracting to the environment.
+And so there's this sweet spot of authenticity that we try to find.
+And that's why I talk about keeping it real.
+It's about just being more of ourselves rather than less as leaders, but doing it in a strategic way.
+There's a reason.
+There's a purpose that we're doing it.
 We're trying to do it for the sake of connection, to build trust, to connect.

 So it might be as simple as telling a story about a time that we failed when we were in a job that one of our employees has.
-Even if it's a little bit embarrassing to us and we feel like we worked really hard to get past that, by sharing that story, we're doing it in a very strategic way because we're helping that employee see that they can get past it too.
-So that's where the whole point of being real is really inspiring to us.
-Because we're not inspired by titles, or ideas of people, or facades.
-We're actually good at sussing those out.
+Even if it's a little bit embarrassing to us, and we feel like we've worked really hard to get past that, by sharing that story we're doing it in a very strategic way because we're helping that employee see that they can get past it too.
+So that's what I mean by that whole point of being real is really inspiring to us because we're not inspired by titles, or ideas of people, or facades.
+We're actually pretty good at sussing those out.
 We're inspired by real humans in front of us.

-Lori Murphy: Sure.
-It sounds like that goes into creating that space you were talking about earlier as well.
+Lori: It sounds like that goes into creating that space you were talking about earlier as well.

-Kristi Hedges: It does.
-I mentioned some quantitative research in the book.
+Kristi: It does.
+And so I mentioned some quantitative research in the book.
 I commissioned a Harris Poll study to determine what inspirational characteristics were actually most important.
-So once I had some of the sample in the universe, I decided to sort of weight them and see which ones were coming up the most.
-The number one inspirational quality was that someone listened to us.
-The number two was that they spoke with authenticity.

-So I thought that they really kind of landed with a thud to me because it wasn't what I anticipated when I did the survey.
-Because I thought it would be more about how people say things and we spend so much energy in saying things a certain way.
-I mean just think about when we're trying to motivate one of our team members.
-We might think, okay, should I say it this way?
-Should I say it that way?
-We want to get our words just right to get the right results.
-It's not that that isn't important.
-It's just that that's not typically what motivates us.
-It's more of the real, the rough stuff, the from the heart stuff that tends to resonates quite a bit more.
+So once I had sort of the sample in the universe, I decided to sort of weight them and see which ones were coming up the most.
+And the number one inspirational quality was that someone listened to us.
+And the number two was that they spoke with authenticity.
+So that really kind of landed with a thud to me because it wasn't what I anticipated when I did the survey.
+Because I thought it would be more about how people say things.
+We spend so much energy in saying things a certain way.
+I mean, just think about when we are trying to motivate one of our team members.
+We might think, "Okay, should I say it this way?
+Should I say it that way?"
+We want to get our words just right to get the right result.
+It's not that it isn't important, it's just that it's not what typically motivates us.
+It's more of the real, the rough stuff, the from the heart stuff that tends to resonate quite a bit more.